20a31a0538/AWS-Web-App/README.md

 - Open AWS API Gateway and build REST API.
 - ![image](https://github.com/20a31a0538/AWS-Web-App/assets/110081197/35bc7fb2-31e0-4c0a-9547-28cf7315736d)

-- Click on create API.
+- Click on Create API.
 - ![image](https://github.com/20a31a0538/AWS-Web-App/assets/110081197/da213d3c-c918-4792-bca3-7a96494afa60)

-- Now create a method called POST(user is sending data for two numbers).
+- Now create a method called POST(the user is sending data for two numbers).
 - ![image](https://github.com/20a31a0538/AWS-Web-App/assets/110081197/e946757d-4155-471a-8916-7d8a4be84ff0)

-- Click on tick mark.
+- Click on the tick mark.
 - ![image](https://github.com/20a31a0538/AWS-Web-App/assets/110081197/cbd566ba-3319-4b46-9250-179d9dc4a50e)

 - Integration type is lambda function.